 A home health aide can help ease your worries and give you peace of mind.
 With VNS Health, you can know that your loved one is in good hands.

 In most cases, Medicare covers home health aide services only when ordered by a doctor as part of a care plan.
 Medicare does not cover long-term home health aide services or personal care.

 VNS Health aims to make home health aide services accessible and affordable.
-We offer a variety of payment options, including paying privately, private long-term care insurance, and several Medicaid Managed Long Term Care (MLTC) plans.
+We offer various payment options, including paying privately, private long-term care insurance, and several Medicaid Managed Long Term Care (MLTC) plans.
 If you’re eligible for MLTC, we can help you get enrolled in one of the plans we accept.
 Call us at 1-888-943-8435.